DryPerspective/Cpp98_Library/README.md

 * **scoped_ptr** - A unique-owning, scope-local smart pointer.
 An analogue of `std::unique_ptr`, but of course without move semantics.
 Supports single-object and array versions as well as a `make_scoped` function (analogue of `std::make_unique`) and custom deleters, for both single value and array types.
 * **static_assert** - A basic but effective replacement for the `static_assert` keyword.
 As we are replacing a keyword with a class (and to avoid naming collisions with the keyword), the syntax is a little different.
 An expression `dp::static_assert_98<condition>()` will assert `condition` at compile time.
 It also includes a macro `STATIC_ASSERT(condition)`.
 The macro will not be defined if `STATIC_ASSERT` is already defined elsewhere by some other header, and can be suppressed entirely by defining `DP_NO_ASSERT_MACRO`.
 * **type_traits** - A recreation of many of the standard type traits from the standard type_traits header.
 It is unfortunately missing a few key elements such as `_t` and `_v` helpers and a few traits; however these rely on either language features added in future standards or compiler intrinsics/compiler magic to function so cannot be recreated here.
-* **type_traits_ns** - A collection of **n**on-**s**tandard general-purpose type traits which support other parts of this repo; but which are not specified to appear in the modern `<type_traits>` header.
-While they will be needed for some other headers in in the repo to function; the decision was made to relegate them to their own place, over either polluting `type_traits.h` with random traits or filling the particular headers which use them with general purpose traits and hoping that they're not also needed elsewhere.
 * **utility** - A recreation of the modern features in the `<utility>` header, not counting functionality around move semantics, or functions like `std::unreachable` which are compiler magic.

 ## FAQ